 Fairbanks Daily News-Miner

 The short-term objectives of include: indigenous and traditional performance research and documentation, education and skills exchange, social reconciliation, cultural activism, and artistic production.
-The long-term objective is a comprehensive methodological and theoretical documentation of traditional and indigenous performance expressions, their function and context.
+The long-term goal is a comprehensive methodological and theoretical documentation of traditional and indigenous performance expressions, their function, and context.

 The ultimate ambition of the research is to articulate a viable alternative to the ubiquitous western performance expressions that are shaping our emerging global culture.

 Essentially a project aspires to identify, document, and apply indigenous and traditional expressions as an alternative.
 Rather than adopting western dramaturgical and performance expressions unquestioningly my work seeks to activate performers as an activist, creators and tradition bearers who reimagine and empower themselves and cultures through the medium of performance.